Konsulttiktukka-Consulting/OT-miniprojekti/README.md

 ## How to install
-* Make sure to have the latest verison of Python 3, python3-venv, SQLite 3 and pip.
+* Make sure to have the latest version of Python 3, python3-venv, SQLite 3 and pip.
 * Unzip the program folder if needed and make it your current working directory.
 * Make virtual environment with
 `python3 -m venv venv`